edanerg/uw-schedulemaker/backend/README.md

 ## 4. Run backend
 gunicorn --bind 0.0.0.0:8080 app:app

 ## 5. To connect to SQL posgres
+### For connecting to local database:
+I followed this tutorial: https://www.codementor.io/@engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb

+Which sums up to this:
+`brew install postgresql`
+`pg_ctl -D /usr/local/var/postgres start && brew services start postgresql`
+`psql postgres`

+Our database name is schedulemaker, type in this when posgres started: postgres=# `CREATE DATABASE schedulemaker`

+To create tables:
+python3 ./database/scripts/create_tables.py

+### For connecting to production database:
 Download cloud_sql_proxy in your root folder and execute:

 For development database: